 Node extensions may be used where additional navigation in the XML backbone is required.
-The primary place where they may be used is in Module 5 where a node extension for each study may be useful to group together the multiple leaves that make up the study and its modular appendices.
+The primary place where they are used is in Module 5 where a node extension for each study is useful to group together the multiple leaves that make up the study and its modular appendices, in a study specific folder.
 Also, it could be useful to differentiate reports associated with a different dosing regimen for the same indication.
-For Module 4 where there are multifile reports, node extensions can also be useful, or in Module 1, for differentiating different responses in m1-responses - for further details see Section 3.2.6.
-Currently, there is no provision for additional folders in m1-responses.
-Therefore, the use of an additional folder in combination with a node extension is not allowed.
-However, the use of node extensions should be limited to those areas where it is critical and consideration should be given regarding the impact of the view for the reviewer since the inconsistent use of node extensions can lead to unanticipated effects in the cumulative view of a submission.
+For Module 4 when submitting reports consisting of multiple pdf files, node extensions can also be useful with an associated subfolder.
+In Module 1, node extensions should be included to differentiate the responses at different stages of the lifecycle.
+For further details on responses, see Section 3.2.6.
+Currently, additional folders in m1-responses are not allowed and therefore, the use of an additional folder in combination with a node extension is not possible.

+Please note, the use of node extensions should be limited to those areas where it is critical and consideration should be given regarding the impact of the view for the reviewer since the inconsistent use of node extensions can lead to unanticipated effects in the cumulative view of a submission.